Evolution-X-AOSP/.github/profile/README.md

 Evolution X allows users to experience Google's latest Pixel updates while integrating useful features from known custom ROMs.

-We currently support Android 13 (WIP) and Android 12.1, with the latest security patches from Google.
+We currently support both Android 13 and Android 12.1, with the latest security patches from Google.

 ### Beginner guide